 Have them hire you on the freelance platform of your choice.
 Once you’ve completed the project, make sure to have your friend leave you a five-star review.
 Most platforms do not discourage this.
 They even have tools designed to encourage people to bring new employers to their platform.

 I recommend doing this a few times so that you have two or three five-star reviews before you start reaching out to clients you have no personal relationship with.

-Whenever you are applying for jobs, make sure to actually read the job descriptions.
+Whenever you are applying for jobs, make sure to read the job descriptions.
 That may sound like common sense, but as an employer on Upwork, I am always amazed by the number of candidates that apply without bothering to read my job description.

-When you are applying for jobs, make sure to always include a link to your GitHub portfolio so potential employers can review your code.
+When you are applying for jobs, make sure always to include a link to both your website and GitHub portfolio so potential employers can review your code.

 Finally, when you are applying for jobs, make it as easy for the employer to hire you as possible.